Last Updated on December 11, 2021 by Mary Pressler

 Texas Electricity: Facts and Figures

 In August 2019, the Texas electric grid reached a peak demand of 74,820 MW – the highest value ever recorded.
-In August 2020, there was a similar peak of 74,328 MW, but the power grid had more generation capacity available.
-The Electric Reliability Council of Texas (ERCOT) is forecasting a summer peak demand of over 77,000 MW for 2021, which will set a new record, but there will be over 87,000 MW of available capacity.
+Similar peaks were reached in August 2020 and 2021, but the Electric Reliability Council of Texas (ERCOT) had more generation capacity available to meet them.

 General Figures About Texas Electricity Sources

 The top 4 electricity sources in Texas are natural gas, wind, coal and nuclear power.
-The following table provides January 2021 generation data from the US EIA.
+The following table provides August 2021 generation data from the US EIA (the latest data available as of December 2021).

 *Source: US EIA